mwhicks-dev/cschatlogger/README.md

 ## Installation

 This solution was developed using .NET 8.0.300.
-We have implemented a `classlib` and `xunit` project.
+We have implemented a `classlib` and `webapi` project.

 ## Known issues and limitations